 As we approached the Mexican waters from the Guatemalan waters, we saw a small boat approach.
 It looked like an old PT boat.
 Sure enough, it was the Mexican armada working to intercept us.
 They did and informed us to head into Puerto Madero for inspection.
 Since that was our intention, no problem.

 We got into Puerto Madero at about 9:00 pm and dropped anchor in the cove outside the Port Captain's office.
 Within an hour, a vessel with about 10 Mexican navy personnel and a drug sniffing dog showed up at our boat.
 They were very professional and very thorough.
-An hour later, they left and we had a late night's dinner, and the first night without a watch on in a while!
+An hour later, they left and we had a late night's dinner, and the first night without a w

 We checked into the Port Captain's on Saturday morning and he personally drove us to the airport to check into the country.
 He would accept no contributions for fuel; he was just a very nice guy.
 Thank you.